-The mask remains cool throughout the session too, not sweaty or itchy.
+The mask and perfector remain cool throughout the session too, not sweaty or itchy.
 And it takes zero concentration.
-It’s perfect to do whilst watching TV or having a 10-minute lay down.
+They’re perfect to do whilst watching TV or having a 10-minute lay down.

 Effort vs results

-Use the mask 3 to 5 times a week for 4 weeks.
-Then, do as frequently as you need to maintain your results.
-I do a maintenance session once per week, sometimes two if my skin’s a bit tired and dehydrated.
+Use the mask and perfector 3 to 5 times a week for 4 weeks.
+Then, use as frequently as you need to maintain your results.
+I do at least 3 maintenance session per week, sometimes more if my skin’s a bit tired and dehydrated.

 The CurrentBody LED mask is one of the lowest commitment and least effort devices you can choose.
 It asks for no brain-power, is hands-free and you can read or watch TV at the same time.
 So, it doesn’t feel like a chore and requires just the smallest motivation.

 Most users see good results after 12 sessions.
 Collagen builds and refreshes your skin gradually so a before and after photo help show the changes.
 During this time skin texture smooths, firms and tones, skin rehydrates and fine lines and wrinkles soften, pigmentation fades and reveals a more even, brighter complexion.